shipyardapp/Shipyard-Documentation/docs/tutorials/embed-text-into-message-body.md

 ## Setup

-This tutorial assumes that you have a text file in Shipyard ready to be embed into an email message.
-There are a few ways to get a text file into Shipyard:
+This tutorial assumes that you have a text file in Platform ready to be embed into an email message.
+There are a few ways to get a text file into Platform:

 - Download the file from a cloud storage container such as Amazon S3 or Google Drive
 - Generate a text file using a script.